Private sector/public sector firms

 • Firm: An organisation that combines factors of production to produce goods or services for sale.

-• Private‑sector firm: Owned by individuals, partnerships or shareholders; operates for profit.
+• Private‑sector firm: Owned by individuals, families, partnerships or shareholders; operates primarily for profit.

-• Public‑sector firm (state‑owned enterprise): Owned and controlled by the government; may pursue non‑profit or social objectives.
+• Public‑sector firm (state‑owned enterprise): Owned and controlled by the government; may pursue profit, but also social, political or policy objectives.

 Characteristics of Private‑Sector Firms